Terms of service

 Article 12 - Performance and additional guarantee

-Article 14 - Long-term contracts: duration, termination, and renewal
+Article 14 - Ongoing transactions: duration, termination and renewal

 Article 15 - Payment